The Front-of-Pack Claims That Drive Snack Bar Purchase Intent

 “Less Than 8g Sugar” is another quantified, specific claim — and it won decisively.
 “Naturally Sweetened” is pleasant but vague.
 “Smart Sweetness, No Compromise” is pure marketing copy, and it came last.

 One nuance worth noting: “No Added Sugar” performed respectably at 24.8%.
-This claim has regulatory meaning and communicates a specific product attribute.
+This claim has FDA regulatory meaning and communicates a specific product attribute.
 It sits between the quantified claim and the aspirational ones — which is exactly where you’d expect it.

 Dietary Callouts: Stack the Certifications